spydx/equinor-ctf-2024/writeups/web/Shop 6/Iku-toppene/README.md

 It is important to note that this process has changed in Next.js 15 though.
 It is stated that `"Next.js now creates unguessable, non-deterministic IDs to allow the client to reference and call the Server Action.
 These IDs are periodically recalculated between builds for enhanced security"`.
 This specific change can be read in the following article: [https://nextjs.org/blog/next-15#enhanced-security-for-server-actions](https://nextjs.org/blog/next-15#enhanced-security-for-server-actions)

-Anyway, from my understanding, here's a summary on how Action IDs works for Next.js 14 based on reading several documentations:
+Anyway, from my understanding, here's a summary of how Action IDs work for Next.js 14 based on reading several docs:

 - When the application builds, Next.js analyzes all defined Server Actions and generates a unique ID for each one.
-- The process of generating the IDs are very dependent on the action's location as well as its contents, making the ID specific to the code structure and function details, such as parameters and arguments.
+- The process of generating the IDs is very dependent on the action's location as well as its contents, making the ID specific to the code structure and function details, such as parameters and arguments.
 This will be further mentioned later.
     - It is, therefore, important to note that changes in these factors will alter the ID
-- When client-side components uses Server Actions, instead of having access to the actual function directly, a reference that includes this action ID will be bundled within the client-code.
+- When client-side components use Server Actions, instead of having access to the actual function directly, a reference that includes this action ID will be bundled within the client code.
-  - This way, it is theoretically possible to leak and expose all Server Action placed in the same file as the action the client uses.
-However, this challenge application is not susceptible to this as most components used SSR.
+    - This way, it is theoretically possible to leak and expose all Server Actions placed in the same file as the action the client uses.
+However, this challenge application is not susceptible to this as most components use SSR.
 - A configuration file placed at `./.next/server/server-reference-manifest.json` is also generated during the build process, containing details about all Server Actions.
 This file includes:
     - All Server Action IDs (as JSON keys) in whole the application
-  - Specific server workers (at specific page / endpoints) designated to handle each Server Action
+    - Specific server workers (at specific page/endpoints) designated to handle each Server Action
     - An encryption key used for Server Action closures.
 This will also be mentioned later regarding invocating Server Actions.

 The configuration structure might look something like this: